Bunq

 Branding

-Europe’s second largest Neobank has been having difficulty breaking into the American market.
+Bunq is Europe’s second largest Neobank.
+They have been having difficulty breaking into the American market.

 Bunq built an app that catered to European needs, but the American market is very different